 Health should be our top priority however, in modern society career and money is more valued.
 People strive to get the promotion to earn more money, to have the lifestyle they think will make them happy.
 So many people spend their health to gain their wealth and then have to spend their wealth to regain their health.

 We need to look after ourselves because at the end of the day we can’t rely on anybody else.
 To take action and control of your health is an amazing achievement.
-To come from physical and mental pain to then pain-free living is empowering and can affect your life.
+To come from pain to then pain-free living is empowering and can affect your life.
 Everybody deserves the benefits of a healthy life.
 Creating a healthy lifestyle starts with you and your willingness to change for the better because you believe your worth it.
 Self worth goes a long way.

 More exercise and healthy diet can affect your life in so many ways.
 The benefits will flow over to other aspects of your life.
 We can reduce symptoms of stress, pain, depression, lack of motivation, irritable mood, poor sleep and low energy levels with exercise and a healthy diet.
 Start by improving one of these areas and it will soon flow into the other areas of your life.

 Many people live with chronic pain and think that’s the way it’s going to be from now.
 People get used to always having tight muscles or being in pain.
 People lose hope and motivation to progress forward.
 Taking pain killers to mask the issue and putting it to the side, is the worst way to deal with the situation.

 A better approach, is dealing with pain head on and understanding the cause and origin of what is actually happening.
 Taking ownership of your pain is the first step to overcoming it.
 We are quite good at ignoring our bodies own warning signs.
 Our bodies tell us what it needs so don’t ignore it.
 Be present, intune and aware of what your body is telling you.